python4mpia/python4mpia/intro/quick-tour.rst

 ":" indicates the beginning of something.
 Indentation (4 spaces) tells python which code is included in the code segment instead of `{` and `}`.

-In Python, python takes arguments and keywords.
-You set default arguments for keywords.
+Functions in python can take both mandatory arguments and optional keyword arguments.
+You can set default arguments for keywords.

 It is easy to loop through elements of a `list` using a `for` loop.